Skip to content

 Installation Questions

-Q: Should I use pip or uv?
-A: We recommend uv for faster dependency resolution.
-Both work:
+Q: Should I use uv?
+A: Yes.
+The ecosystem standardizes on uv for dependency management:

 # Recommended